zhulilei/metrictools/README.md

 metric_notify read notify from mq, then query notify's action in mongodb.

 ### metric_web
-It's a web api to access metric data in mongodb.
+It's a web api to access metric data in redis.
 The json data can be processed by [nvd3.js](http://nvd3.org).

+### metric_archive
+delete old data, remove dup data

 ## Require
  * collectd v4.8+ (write_http plugin)